 None of that means CISSP pays those salaries or creates those openings.
 It helps readers understand the role families around the credential and decide whether CISSP is appropriately timed.

-Use this as readiness direction, not market proof.
-It tells you CISSP study should produce evidence around IAM, risk, NIST/control language, SIEM/operations evidence, incident response, cloud security, network security, vulnerability management, and clear communication.
+Read as direction, the sample suggests CISSP study should produce evidence around IAM, risk, NIST/control language, SIEM and operations evidence, incident response, cloud security, network security, vulnerability management, and clear communication.

 How AI changes CISSP study and security work

-RoleMath's current AI usage seed cites Anthropic's 2026 Economic Index.
-For May 2026, Information Security Analysts show 23.90 percent augmentation-labeled and 76.10 percent automation-labeled Claude conversations.
-Information Security Engineers show 36.25 percent augmentation and 63.75 percent automation.
-Cybersecurity Analyst and SOC Analyst map to Information Security Analysts in the current packets.
+Our published AI usage data cites Anthropic's 2026 Economic Index.
+For May 2026, Information Security Analysts show roughly 24 percent augmentation-style and 76 percent automation-style Claude conversations.
+Information Security Engineers show roughly 36 percent augmentation and 63 percent automation-style.
+Cybersecurity Analyst and SOC Analyst map to Information Security Analysts in the current analyses.
 That is descriptive usage data, not a job-loss forecast, demand measure, or CISSP value claim.

 The practical takeaway is to use AI as a scenario generator and review partner, then verify every security claim, control mapping, policy interpretation, and remediation recommendation against official documentation, organizational context, or human review.